sagarbhagwatkar/Virtual-assistant/README.md

 ## Contributing
 If you wish to contribute to the project, please fork the repository and create a pull request with your changes.
 Ensure that your code follows the project's coding standards and includes appropriate documentation.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 - Thanks to the contributors and the open-source community for their support.
 - Special thanks to Google for providing the Gmail API.

 ## Contact
-For any questions or suggestions, please reach out to [your-email@example.com](mailto:your-email@example.com).
+For any questions or suggestions, please reach out to sagarbhagwatkar99@gmail.com